ZonaHu/Quadris-Game-CPP/README.md

 `load <savefile>`: Load a saved game file called `savefile`, replacing the current state of the game.

 ## Assumptions
-- The heaviness property of the current and next block will change as the level changes.
-For example, if a block was generated in Level 3, and the user levels down to Level 2, the block will not retain its heaviness (based on P2 design document)
+- Blocks maintain the heaviness property based on the level they were generated in (i.e. if the current block and next block were generated in Level 3, they will be "heavy" even if you level down to Level 0).
-- The bonus score is calculated using the level in which the block was dropped (i.e. bonus points = (level at which block was dropped + 1) ^2) (based on P2 design document)
+- The bonus score is calculated using the level in which the block was generated in (i.e. bonus points = (level at which block was generated in + 1) ^2) (based on P2 design document)
+- If the user types in the prefix of a command that is common among another commands, the program will run the command that comes first in the list on the project specification (i.e. if "c" is entered, the program will rotate the current block clockwise).
 - The randomness setting for Levels 3 and 4 are preserved for the specific level the command was ran on.
 For example, if `norandom` was run on Level 3, and the user levels up to Level 4, Level 4 will still be random.
 Going back to Level 3, the blocks will still be generated non-randomly.
 - If an invalid filename is passed with the `-scriptfile` flag, the program will use the default file `sequence.txt` for Level 0.
 If an invalid file is passed in the `norandom` command, the program will do nothing, staying in its current randomness state.
 - `hint` will suggest the block placement that puts the block in the lowest point.
-- Star blocks are included in the calculation of the scores
+- Star blocks are not included in the calculation of the bonus scores
 - For levels that use non-random block generation, the position in the block sequence is preserved after level changes.
 For example, if the user is on block #5 in the sequence in Level 0, levels up to Level 1, and then levels down to Level 0, they will still be on block #5.